 Python: Python scripts on MacOS (Applescript) and Windows called by VBA macros.
 Use python course knowledge for better reporting and alternative to SQL for small datasets (pandas).

-Computer Science Applied to Finance (lecture)
+Computer Science Applied to Finance - Lecture

 Bachelor 3rd year, Economics and Financial Engineering

-2021 - Present
+2021 - 2025

 Basic notions of coding (typing, loop, function, user interface) and implementation in VBA of various technical analysis and finance models: